ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 .. note::
    The Rocoto workflow manager cannot be used inside a container.

-The regional workflow can be run using standalone shell scripts if the Rocoto software is not available on a given platform.
-If Rocoto *is* available, see `Section %s <RocotoRun>` to run the workflow using Rocoto.
+The regional workflow can be run using standalone shell scripts in cases where the Rocoto software is not available on a given platform.
+If Rocoto *is* available, see :numref:`Section %s <RocotoRun>` to run the workflow using Rocoto.

 #. ``cd`` into the experiment directory